mlswg/mls-protocol/draft-ietf-mls-protocol.md

   verification fails, abort
 * Append an entry to the roster containing the credential in the included UserInitKey
-* Update the ratchet tree with the included direct path
-* Update the ratchet tree by setting to blank all nodes in the direct path of the new node
-* Update the ratchet tree by setting the leaf node for the new member to be the public key in the UserInitKey corresponding to the ciphersuite in use
+* Update the ratchet tree by adding a new leaf node for the new member, containing the public key from the UserInitKey in the Add corresponding to the ciphersuite in use
+* Update the ratchet tree by setting to blank all nodes in the direct path of the new node, except for the leaf (which remains set to the new member's public key)

-The update secret resulting from this change is the secret for the root node of the ratchet tree.
+The update secret resulting from this change is an all-zero octet string of length Hash.length.

 ## Update